"SENSITIVITY" IS NOT A DIRTY WORD: The Highly Sensitive Person

 Get Healthy, Get Wealthy, Get A Soulmate--FAST!

 The qualities of light and sound sensitivity, sensory overload, mental and emotional fatigue, the need to rest, reboot, be alone, sleep, have a lot of silence, difficulties with concentration and stamina, multitasking…these HSP traits were already exacerbated by childhood trauma and college age domestic violence.
-Then they got boosted to mass proportion with my four head injuries.
+Then they got boosted to mass proportion with my four brain traumas.